giupo/uploadr.py/README.rst

 	python uploadr.py --dir="/Users/tomov90/Downloads/My Photos/" --api-key=00954e229265b619362cb462da234100 --api-secret=4cf2baa933309b8e

+You will be forwarded to a Flickr confirmation page in your browser.
+Click ``OK, I'LL AUTHORIZE I`` at the bottom, go back to the terminal and type ``Y``

 When you have got those keys, you need to set environment variables so that they can be used by this application.
 For example, if you use Bash, add the following